The food and beverage manufacturing industry is continuously evolving, but this year we’ve seen more changes than ever.

 Pacific Hoseflex stocks a quality range of hygienic food-grade hoses and fittings.
 Our PTFE hoses have a non-stick liner, which helps prevent contamination when the lines are used for multiple types of food or beverage.

-If you’re pipes are exposed to a variety of food mediums and chemical agents during the cleaning process, our PTFE products are suitable for Clean in Place Systems (CIP) that need to abide by stringent hygiene practices to prevent bacteria.
+If your pipes are exposed to a variety of food mediums and chemical agents during the cleaning process, our PTFE products are suitable for Clean in Place Systems (CIP) that need to abide by stringent hygiene practices to prevent bacteria.
 They can transfer both mediums, with no need for disconnection.

 The smooth inner and convoluted outer of the Slickflex hose ensures there’s no place for bacteria to survive.
 Both the Slickflex and Encapsulated hoses can be manufactured entirely encapsulated, made with the fittings or flanges overlapping with the PTFE liner to create one of the most hygienic hoses on the market.